Higher algebraic structures in Hamiltonian Floer theory

 \section{Applications to quantum cohomology of the quintic}

-In this section we now want to describe a relation to the small quantum cohomology ring of the quintic 3-fold which, focussing on categories and their Hochschild cohomologies, has been conjectured by Seidel in \cite{Se}.
-Recall that corollary 2.3 shows that, if $M$ is Calabi-Yau, there exists an evaluation map $\star\mapsto\star(q)=:\star_q$ for the big pair-of-pants $\star$ at all points $q\in\Q$ at which the cohomological vector field $X\in\T^{(1,0)}\Q$ as well as the Euler vector field $E\in\T^{(1,0)}\Q$ on $\Q=\SH^*(M)$ vanish, $X(q)=0=E(q)$.
-Notethat the Euler vector field that we originally defined on cylindrical cohomology indeed descends (in the obvious sense) to an Euler vector field on symplectic cohomology during our quotient construction.
-Further we have seen that $\star_q$ is a graded commutative and associative product on a version of $\SH^*(M)$ with a (possibly) deformed coboundary operator. \\

-We want to use our newly defined algebraic structure on symplectic cohomology to give a precise mathematical formulation of a conjecture sketched in \cite{Se}, relating quantum cohomology and symplectic cohomology of divisor complements.
-As in \cite{Se} let $\overline{M}=(\overline{M},\omega)$ be a smooth complex projective variety with trivial canonical bundle and $D\subset\overline{M}$ a smooth hyperplane section in it whose homology class $[D]$ is Poincare dual to $[\omega]$.
-Then the complement $M:=\overline{M}\backslash D$ is an exact symplectic manifold with cylindrical end over the unit normal bundle $N_D$ of $D$ in $\overline{M}$ with trivial first Chern class. \\
+In this section we show how our newly defined big pair-of-pants product and corollary 3.3 can be used to give a precise formulation of a conjecture due to Seidel.
+In the first section in \cite{Se} he sketches a way for computing the small quantum product of a complex projective variety by counting Floer curves with arbitary many punctures in a suitable divisor complement.
+More precisely, let $\overline{M}=(\overline{M},\omega)$ be a smooth complex projective variety with trivial canonical bundle and $D\subset\overline{M}$ a smooth hyperplane section in it whose homology class is Poincare dual to $\omega$.
+Then the complement $M:=\overline{M}\backslash D$ is an exact symplectic manifold with cylindrical end $\IR^+\times V$ over the unit normal bundle $S^1\to V\to D$ of $D$ in $\overline{M}$ with trivial first Chern class. \\